Jack Nicklaus: Golf course design

 Nicklaus devotes much of his time to golf course design and operates one of the largest golf design practices in the world.
 In the mid-1960s, Pete Dye initially requested Nicklaus's opinion in the architecture process of The Golf Club in suburban Columbus, Ohio, and the input increased from that point forward.
 Nicklaus considered golf course design another facet of the game that kept him involved and offered a challenge.
 His first design, Harbour Town Golf Links, co-credited with Dye, was opened for play in 1969.
 The nine-hole, par-3 golf course of Cheeca Resort & Spa was also designed by Nicklaus in the 1960s.
 A subsequent early, yet more prominent design was Muirfield Village Golf Club in Dublin, OH which opened in 1974 and has hosted the Memorial Tournament since its inception in 1976.
-This course has also hosted the 1987 Ryder Cup, the 1998 Solheim Cup matches and the 2013 President's Cup.
+This course has also hosted the 1987 Ryder Cup, the 1998 Solheim Cup matches and the 2013 Presidents Cup.
 For the first few years, all of his projects were co-designs with either Pete Dye or Desmond Muirhead, who were two of the leading golf course architects of that era.

 His first solo design, Glen Abbey Golf Course in Oakville, Ontario, opened for play in 1976.
 This course served as the host site for the Canadian Open for many years, the first being in 1977.
 The oldest golf club in the U.S., Saint Andrew's Golf Club in New York, was redesigned by Nicklaus in 1983.
 In 2000, the King & Bear opened in St. Augustine, Florida, as a joint collaboration between Nicklaus and Arnold Palmer.
 In 2006, The Concession Golf Club opened in Sarasota, Florida, as a joint collaboration between him and Tony Jacklin, to commemorate their historic Ryder Cup singles match in 1969.

 Nicklaus is in partnership with his four sons and his son-in-law through their company, Nicklaus Design.
 The company had 299 courses open for play at the end of 2005, which was nearly 1% of all the courses in the world (in 2005, Golf Digest calculated that there were nearly 32,000 golf courses in the world, approximately half of them in the United States).
 While the majority of Nicklaus-designed courses are located in the United States, the company has designed golf courses in Asia, Australia, New Zealand, Canada, Europe, and Mexico.
 For 2009, Nicklaus Design had 12 courses in Golf Digests "75 Best Golf Resorts in North America".